-The Authority and the Corporation have entered into a purchase contract with Westhoff, Cone & Holmstedt (the "Underwriter") pursuant to which the Underwriter has agreed, subject to certain conditions, to purchase the Bonds from the Authority at an aggregate price of \$\\\\\\ (being the principal amount of the Bonds of \$\\\\\\, [plus/less] an original issue [premium/discount] of \$\\\\\\, less an underwriter's discount of \$\\\\\\).
-The Underwriter is obligated under the purchase contract to purchase all of the Bonds if any are purchased.
-The Bonds may be offered and sold by the Underwriter to certain dealers and others at yields lower than the public offering yield indicated on the inside cover hereof, and such public offering yield may be changed, from time to time, by the Underwriter.
+The Authority and the Corporation have entered into a purchase contract with Westhoff, Cone & Holmstedt (the "Underwriter") pursuant to which the Underwriter has agreed, subject to certain conditions, to purchase the Bonds from the Authority at an aggregate price of [being the principal amount of the Bonds of [plus/less] an original issue [premium/discount] of [mainly mount of the Bonds of [mainly mount of mount of mount of mount of mount of the Bonds of [mainly mount of moun

-Westhoff, Cone & Holmstedt has entered into an agreement with Alamo Capital for retail distribution of certain municipal securities offerings, at the original issue prices.
-Pursuant to said agreement, if applicable to the Bonds, Westhoff, Cone & Holmstedt will share a portion of its underwriting compensation with respect to the Bonds with Alamo Capital.
+The Underwriter has entered into an agreement with Alamo Capital for retail distribution of certain municipal securities offerings, at the original issue prices.
+Pursuant to said agreement, if applicable to the Bonds, the Underwriter will share a portion of its underwriting compensation with respect to the Bonds with Alamo Capital.